 How you can prepare for the 1950 U.S. Census:

-When the census is released, it will not be indexed.
-If you want to locate your family before indexes are created, you can take steps now to be ready.
+The census has been officially released, but it is not fully indexed.
+If you want to locate your family before indexes are completed, you can take steps now to be ready.

 Steve Morse's Enumeration District Locator, the Unified 1950 Census ED Finder web page will assist you in tracking down the districts containing your ancestors' recorded data from the census.
 (This handy tool works for the previous U.S. censuses too, 1870 thru 1940.)